MgramTheDuck/BasicSecurityManual/README.md

 - Device Security
     - Core Isolation
-        - Memory Integrity -> ON (This can have a small performance impact on gaming)
+        - Memory Integrity -> ON

+> Memory Integrity can have a small performance impact on gaming and other performance intensive tasks.
+Use as you feel comfortable.

 ### 2.4 Remove Unecessary Applications